bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 Built-in bpmn-js modules, such as [bpmn rules](https://github.com/bpmn-io/bpmn-js/blob/master/lib/features/rules) or [modeling](https://github.com/bpmn-io/bpmn-js/tree/master/lib/features/modeling) provide highly BPMN specific functionality.

 One common way to extend the BPMN modeler is to add [custom modeling rules](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-modeling-rules).
-Doing so you are able to limit or extend the modeling operations allowed by the user.
+In doing so, you can limit or extend the modeling operations allowed by the user.

 Other examples for extensions are: